OriPekelman/symfony-docs/cookbook/deployment/platformsh.rst

 Deploy your Application
 ~~~~~~~~~~~~~~~~~~~~~~~

-Now you need to add a remote to Platform.sh in your Git repository (copy the
+Now all you need to do is add a remote to Platform.sh in your Git repository (copy
-command that you see on the Platform.sh web UI):
+the command that you see on the Platform.sh web UI):

 .. code-block:: bash